-If a student has taken Advanced Placement courses in high school and the respective exam, with a grade of (3) or higher on the exam, then he or she can receive college credit for that score.
-(Example: A score of at least 3 on the biology AP exam would entitle a student to receive 8 semester hours credit for BIO 151, 111 and 112.)
+If a student has taken Advanced Placement courses in high school and the respective exam with a grade of (3) or higher on the exam, then the student can receive college credit for that score.
+(Example: A score of at least 3 on the biology AP exam would entitle a student to receive 8 semester hours credit for BIO 111 and 112.)